r-pufky/tweek/DEVELOPER.md

   @80 characters.
 * Vars in Docstrings: one line preferred.
 If multiline, newline, 4 space indent and wrap at 80 chars.
+* Any unused options do not need to be filled out / created.

 ```Docstring
 # One line descriptor of method